Scarlet Wrasse – Pseudolabrus miles

 Anglers don’t generally target scarlet wrasse.
-Sometimes they can be a nuisance when targeting more desirable reef species in southern New Zealand such as blue cod, trumpeter, and terakihi.
-In rarely fished parts of New Zealand such as Fiordland the scarlet wrasse can be found in large numbers where they will often get to baited hooks before other species can get a chance.
-In the clear waters of Fiordland it is not unusual for several scarlet wrasse to chase a hooked fish all the way to the surface sometimes getting hooked on the same hook as the first fish.
+Sometimes they can be a nuisance when targeting more desirable reef species in southern New Zealand such as blue cod, trumpeter, and tarakihi.
+In rarely fished parts of New Zealand such as Fiordland, the scarlet wrasse can be found in large numbers where they will often get to baited hooks before other species can get a chance.
+In the clear waters of Fiordland, it is not unusual for several scarlet wrasses to chase a hooked fish all the way to the surface sometimes getting hooked on the same hook as the first fish.

 They have the appearance of a tropical species that you might catch on a coral reef, so vivid is their colouring.

-The scarlet wrasse can be found all round New Zealand but is particularly prevalent in the deep south around Stewart Island.
-They are also found in large numbers around the Chatham Islands .
+The scarlet wrasse can be found all around New Zealand but is particularly prevalent in the deep south around Stewart Island.
+They are also found in large numbers around the Chatham Islands.
 Usually found down to about 15 metres over rocky ground

 They prefer deeper water and are not usually encountered in water shallower than 15 metres.

 Scarlet wrasse, like the spotty, are protogynous hermaphrodites.
 That means, that they all start out as females and later develop into males at three years of age.
 Throughout these changes in their lives their colouring changes.

-As they grow older and reach a length of about 15 centimeters the spots begin to fade and the scarlet colour becomes much brighter.
+As they grow older and reach a length of about 15 centimetres the spots begin to fade and the scarlet colour becomes much brighter.

 Scarlet wrasse prey on a wide range of marine life.
 Like spotties, they have quite small fleshy mouths and eat things like crabs, brittle stars, sea urchins, shrimps, and shellfish.
 They also eat different varieties of seaweed.

-Scarlet wrasse are not targeted by anglers, instead they are often caught over deep rocky ground, down to 100 metres, whilst fishing for more desirable species.
+Scarlet wrasse is not targeted by anglers, instead, they are often caught over deep rocky ground, down to 100 metres, whilst fishing for more desirable species.
 They will readily take a jig or the flies on a flasher rig.
 Though not sort after they can, like all wrasse, be eaten as food.
 Most anglers would toss them back rather than take them home for dinner.